-Richard Sax Grant
+Richard Sax Food Action Grant

 ABOUT RICHARD SAX

 Richard Sax was an IACP member, a prolific writer who contributed to many leading magazines and the author of nine cookbooks.
 He won a James Beard Award and a Julia Child Award for Classic Home Desserts.
 He was the founding chef-director of Food & Wine and a columnist for Bon Appétit.
-He worked tirelessly for Gods Love We Deliver, an organization that provides food to people housebound with AIDS, the Whole Food Project of Manhattan Center for Living; and The Food and Hunger Hotline.
+He worked tirelessly for God’s Love We Deliver, an organization that provides food to people housebound with AIDS; the Whole Food Project of Manhattan Center for Living; and The Food and Hunger Hotline.
 He championed the causes of those who were victims of hunger, homelessness or prejudice, and devoted passionate energy to many food-related causes.
 He received the Humanitarian Award from the International Association of Culinary Professionals (IACP) for his charitable work and the prestigious James Beard Lifetime Achievement Award.
 He died in 1995 at the age of forty-six.

-ANNUAL RICHARD SAX MEMORIAL HUNGER RELIEF GRANT RECIPIENTS
+ANNUAL RICHARD SAX FOOD ACTION GRANT RECIPIENTS

 - 2012 Bed-Stuy Campaign Against Hunger